kjones47/Weather3/readme.txt

 On Sep.4 Used button instead for converting.
 I added tabs, and changed the name, it created an issue with missing module when building the app
-On Sep.6 I tried out tab fragment activity but didnt need them, edited ids and linked them with mainactivity On Sep.7 I fixed string resource warnings, added conversion functions, used the pixel 2 emulator On Sep.8 I added colors and images, and added a floating action button
+On Sep.6 I tried out tab fragment activity but didnt need them, edited ids and linked them with mainactivity On Sep.7 I fixed string resource warnings, added conversion functions, used the pixel 2 emulator On Sep.8 I added colors and images, and added a floating action button, learned how to upload whole project android studio